gursethi/Shared/delta-live-table-sqlway/README.md

 ![image](https://user-images.githubusercontent.com/95003669/154009166-90348688-d3ff-4371-87ad-d5681913b12a.png)

-6) Click **Create** and we can see a screen like below.
-This is because we just created a pipeline and have not executed yet.
+6) Click **Create**.
+Once done we can see a screen like below.
+This is because we just created a pipeline and have not executed it yet.
 Click on **Start** and let the job finish.
 This may take 3-5 minutes as during this time Databrick SQL will allocate resources for running job and also create database, tables and then execute delta live table notebook.

 ![image](https://user-images.githubusercontent.com/95003669/154189583-50096727-b1ee-4484-9dc7-93da85139fd5.png)

 7) Once, finished successfully, we can see a Data Lineage Graph and other information like number of records processed, time-took at each step etc.. else troubleshoot errors (should not be the case :).